-Your ratio of debt to income is a tool lenders use to calculate how much of your income is available for a monthly mortgage payment after you have met your other monthly debt payments.
+Your ratio of debt to income is a tool lenders use to determine how much money is available for a monthly mortgage payment after all your other monthly debt obligations are met.

-The first number in a qualifying ratio is the maximum amount (as a percentage) of your gross monthly income that can be applied to housing costs (this includes loan principal and interest, private mortgage insurance, homeowner's insurance, property tax, and homeowners' association dues).
+The first number in a qualifying ratio is the maximum percentage of gross monthly income that can go to housing costs (this includes mortgage principal and interest, private mortgage insurance, homeowner's insurance, property tax, and HOA dues).

-The second number in the ratio is what percent of your gross income every month that should be spent on housing costs and recurring debt.
-Recurring debt includes credit card payments, auto/boat payments, child support, and the like.
+The second number is what percent of your gross income every month that should be spent on housing costs and recurring debt together.
+For purposes of this ratio, debt includes credit card payments, car loans, child support, etcetera.

 With a 29/41 (FHA) qualifying ratio

-If you want to run your own numbers, feel free to use our Mortgage Loan Qualification Calculator.
+If you'd like to calculate pre-qualification numbers on your own income and expenses, feel free to use our very useful Loan Qualification Calculator.

-Remember these are only guidelines.
-We'd be happy to pre-qualify you to determine how much you can afford.
+Don't forget these are just guidelines.
+We'd be thrilled to go over pre-qualification to help you figure out how large a mortgage you can afford.

-Prime Capital Mortgage Corp can walk you through the pitfalls of getting a mortgage.
+Prime Capital Mortgage Corp can answer questions about these ratios and many others.
 Give us a call at 248-644-1200.

 Get the Best Mortgage Rate!
 Tell us a little about your current needs and we can use that information to match you with just the right loan.